trilitech/tezos-developer-docs/docs/tutorials/dapp/part-3.md

 Tickets features:

-- Not comparable: it makes no sense to compare tickets because tickets from same type are all equals and can be merged into a single ticket.
+- Not comparable: it makes no sense to compare tickets because tickets of the same type are all equal and can be merged into a single ticket.
 When ticket types are different then it is no more comparable.
-- Transferable: you can send ticket into a Transaction parameter.
+- Transferable: you can send a ticket into a Transaction parameter.
-- Storable: only on smart contract storage for the moment (Note: a new protocol release will enable it for user account soon).
+- Storable: only on smart contract storage for the moment (Note: a new protocol release will enable it for use accounts soon).
-- Non dupable: you cannot copy or duplicate a ticket, it is a unique singleton object living in specific blockchain instance.
+- Non-dupable: you cannot copy or duplicate a ticket, it is a unique singleton object living in a specific blockchain instance.
-- Splittable: if amount is > 2 then you can split ticket object into 2 objects.
+- Splittable: if the amount is > 2 then you can split the ticket object into 2 objects.
-- Mergeable: you can merge ticket from same ticketer and same type.
+- Mergeable: you can merge tickets from the same ticketer and the same type.
 - Mintable/burnable: anyone can create and destroy tickets.

 Example of usage:

-- Authentication and Authorization token: giving a ticket to a user provides you Authentication.
-Adding some claims/rules on the ticket provides you some rights.
+- Authentication and Authorization token: giving a ticket to a user provides you with Authentication.
+Adding some claims/rules on the ticket provides you with some rights.
-- Simplified FA1.2/FA2 token: representing crypto token with tickets (mint/burn/split/join), but it does not have all same properties and does not respect the TZIP standard.
+- Simplified FA1.2/FA2 token: representing crypto token with tickets (mint/burn/split/join), but it does not have all the same properties and does not respect the TZIP standard.
-- Voting rights: giving 1 ticket that count for 1 vote on each member.
+- Voting rights: giving 1 ticket that counts for 1 vote on each member.
 - Wrapped crypto: holding XTZ collateral against a ticket, and redeeming it later.
 - Many others ...

 ## Minting

-Minting is the action of creating ticket from void.
-In general, minting operations are done by administrators of smart contract or either by an end user.
+Minting is the action of creating a ticket from the void.
+In general, minting operations are done by administrators of smart contracts or either by an end user.

 1. Edit the `./contracts/pokeGame.jsligo` file and add a map of ticket ownership to the default `storage` type.
    This map keeps a list of consumable tickets for each authorized user.
 It is used as a burnable right to poke.